-If you have some friends come to stay overnight or more than a week and if they are allowed to stay please inform the landlord so they can help to register them if necessary according to the Vietnamese law.
-If there is no notice in advance, your landlords may get a heavy fine from the police.
+If you have some friends, come to stay overnight or more than a week, and if they are allowed to stay, please inform the landlord so they can help to register them if necessary according to the Vietnamese law.
+If there is no notice in advance, your landlords may get a hefty fine from the police.

 Be a Responsible User